 Pettit also enlisted in the New York National Guard on July 2, 1932, and was a member of the Howitzer Company, 107th Infantry Battalion.
-It is not known, but at some point in entered the regular Army and attended Officer Candidates School.
-During the 1930s, Robert married Kathrine Kibler and became the father of twin sons.
-He held the rank of captain when he went to the Philippine Islands.
+It is not known, but at some point in entered the regular Army and attended Officer Candidates School and was commissioned an officer in t he reserves.
+In 1940, Robert married Kathrine Kibler, who was from Dayton, Ohio, and became the father of twin sons.

 The night of April 8, 1942, Robert heard from Gen. Weaver that Bataan was to be surrendered.
 He and the other officers went to sleep that night knowing that the next day they would be Prisoners of War.

 The next day was uneventful and the soldiers remained in their bivouac.
 On April 10, the Japanese arrived and ordered the HQ personnel onto the road.
 In a letter home, John told of how walking on the gravel trail was difficult.
 Robert witnessed "Japanese Discipline."
 If a prisoner fell, he was kicked in his stomach and hit in the head with a rifle butt.
 If he still did not get up, the Japanese guard determined that the man was exhausted.

 When the trail the POWs were on reached the main road, the first thing the Japanese did was separated the officers from the enlisted men.
 The Prisoners of War were then left in the sun for the rest of the day.
 That night they were ordered north.
 The march was difficult in the dark since they could not see where they were walking.
 Whenever they slipped, they knew they had stepped on the remains of a dead soldier.

 Robert and the other POWs passed Filipinos who were even thinner than they were.
 They made their way north against the flow of Japanese troops who were moving south.
 At Limay on April 11, they were put into a school yard and told that the officers would be driven to the POW camp.